 An art print is a printed reproduction of an original work of art.
 Art prints can be printed using a number of different printing methods and on a variety of different print materials.
 These factors, including the quantity that is made available for printing, contribute to the final price of the art print.

-At King & McGaw, we work to bring you the best possible images, printed at museum quality standard, all at an affordable price.
+At King & McGaw, we work to bring you the best possible images, printed at museum quality standard.
 To achieve this, we have carefully selected the most suitable combination of print materials and methods of printing.

 The material we print on is important for creating effect and has been carefully chosen for compatibility with our digital printers in order to reproduce your art prints to the highest possible standard.
 We use the following two art print materials when printing art prints of our own published images.
 King & McGaw canvas art prints are printed on high quality synthetic canvas.